 Marketing at different campuses (within the CSU and nationally) is done with a mix of in-house staff and external services.
-The mix varies campus to campus along a spectrum between doing everything in-house and doing all or nearly all with external service providers.
-In this light, the most useful comparative measure is how much in total is spent on marketing whatever the combination of staff costs and external service provider charges.
-The national approach to judging whether the marketing expenses are on-track is looking at how much in total is spent on marketing expressed as a percentage of yearly revenue.
+The mix varies from campus to campus along a spectrum between doing everything inhouse and doing all or nearly all with external service providers.
+In this light, the most useful comparative measure is how much in total is spent on marketing, whatever the combination of staff costs and external service provider charges.
+The national approach to judging whether the marketing expenses are on track is looking at how much in total is spent on marketing expressed as a percentage of yearly revenue.
 According to the 2022 CMO Survey, the national average for the education sector is 11.7% of total revenue.
 It should be noted that some of the more well-known private and for-profit institutions serving working adults spend as much as 22.3% of total revenue on marketing.

-For the Tseng College, in fiscal year 2021/2022, marketing costs including staffing and direct expenditures was 7.5% of total revenue.
+For the Tseng College, in fiscal year 2022/2023, marketing costs, including staffing and direct expenditures, were 9.3% of total revenue.